-Interestingly, the first person to make the “woman’s body, woman’s choice” argument for abortion was the spiritual father of the “pro-choice” movement, the Marquis de Sade.
+Interestingly, the first person to make the “woman’s body, woman’s choice” argument for abortion was the libertine and reprobate Marquis de Sade.
+His sexual writings actually inspired the word “sadism,” and he was, not surprisingly, guilty of blasphemy against the Catholic Church.
 In 1797, he wrote:

 The penalty against child-murdering mothers is an unexampled atrocity.
 Who then has a greater right to dispose of the fruit than she who carries it in her womb? … To interfere with the usage a woman chooses to make of it is stupidity carried beyond any conceivable extreme.1

 To begin with, it is impossible to reply directly to this slogan unless we have the user clarify what he or she means by it.
-All we need to do is ask “Why do you consider the unborn child to be a part of the woman’s body?”
+We need to do is ask, “Why do you consider the unborn child to be a part of the woman’s body?”

 The usual response is momentary hesitation, followed by one of three possible answers;